-Creating a cohesive legal, financial and medical plan for an uncertain future is a complex process.
-Most people believe that drawing up a will is sufficient, but there are a number of other documents needed to create a comprehensive strategy for safeguarding one’s health, property and finances.
+Planning for the uncertain future is a complex process.
+Most people believe that drawing up a will is sufficient, but several other documents are necessary to create a comprehensive estate plan that will safeguard a senior’s health and finances.

-A reputable elder law attorney can assist with creating a personalized plan, but it is very helpful to familiarize yourself with the basic legal tools that make up your portfolio of documents before planning begins.
+A reputable elder law attorney can assist with creating a personalized plan, but it is helpful to familiarize yourself with some basic legal forms and documents before estate planning begins.

-A last will and testament indicates how a person’s assets will be distributed among beneficiaries after they pass away.
-The writer of the will (known as the testator) can also specify a person (the executor) to manage the probate process and distribution of the estate.
+A last will and testament indicates how a person’s assets (estate) will be distributed among beneficiaries after they pass away.
+The writer of the will (known as the testator) can also specify an individual (known as the executor or personal representative) to manage the probate process and distribution of the estate.
 A will does not take effect until the testator dies.

-Advance directives are written instructions for future medical care in case you are unable to make or communicate decisions (for example, if you are unconscious or mentally incapacitated).
-These are also called healthcare directives.
-There are a few different forms and documents that can be used to articulate healthcare preferences.
+Advance directives are written instructions and preferences for future medical care in case you are unable to make or communicate decisions (for example, if you are unconscious or mentally incapacitated).
+These are also called health care directives.
+There are a few different forms and documents that can be used to articulate one’s health care preferences.

-Unlike a traditional will explained above, a living will provides instructions for use while the testator is still alive.
-A living will goes into effect when the testator is no longer able to communicate their wishes for health care or competent to make such decisions.
-This document is a type of advance directive that describes how a person wants emergency and/or end-of-life care to be managed.
+Unlike a traditional will explained above, a living will only applies while a person is alive.
+A living will goes into effect when the person who wrote it is no longer able to communicate their wishes for health care or competent to make such decisions.
+This document is a type of advance directive that describes how a person wants their emergency care and/or end-of-life care to be managed.

-Many people have strong opinions regarding life support, and a living will allows one to detail which life-sustaining procedures one does or does not want.
-It is important to be specific when composing a living will, but it is not possible to describe preferences for every possible medical scenario.
-Working with your physician and an elder law attorney can ensure that the instructions are clearly articulated and the document meets specific validity requirements in your state of residence.
+Many people have strong opinions regarding life support, and a living will allows one to specify which life-sustaining procedures one does or does not want.
+It is important to be specific when composing a living will, but it is not possible to describe preferences for all medical scenarios.
+Working with a physician and an elder law attorney will ensure that these instructions are clearly articulated and the document meets specific validity requirements in one’s state of residence.

 Do Not Resuscitate (DNR) Order